sushant5101/Hang_man_CLI_based/README.md

 # Hang_man

-==> Hang_man_v1.0:
-              I am trying to make a hang man game using c language.
-I have make a first version of the game it was working fine and i was configuring the easy function and i messed up somewhere so it has got broken somehow so i did not want  to  start in a  same file again so i am making a repo and publishing the progress of my journey.
-I decided to work from scratch and create the second version of the game that hope fully can be completed without any intruption.
+Hang_man_v1.0: I am trying to make a Hangman game using C language.
+I created the first version of the game, and it was working fine.
+However, while configuring the "easy" function, I messed up somewhere, and the game broke.
+I decided not to work on the same file again.
+Instead, I am creating a repository to document the progress of my journey.
+I have decided to start from scratch and create the second version of the game, which I hope can be completed without interruptions.

-==> Hang_man_v1.1:
-              I am in the way of making the 2nd version of the game hang man curently same in the point of the 1st game version working on the easy function.
-Trying to handell the entred input checking and more hoping i may not stuck in the same function twice it will be fine if i got stuck on another problem lets see.
-I will make commits in the way if i delete some code it may be help full to recover.
+Hang_man_v1.1: I am currently working on the second version of the Hangman game.
+At this point, it is in the same stage as the first version, as I am working on the "easy" function.
+I am trying to handle the entered input, checking logic, and more.
+I hope I don’t get stuck in the same function twice.
+If I do face issues, I’d prefer they are different ones.
+Let’s see how it goes!
+I will make commits along the way, even if I delete some code, as it might help in recovering any useful portions later.

-==> Hang_man_v1.2:
-                 I made progress in this uplode I finall completed the logic for the easy level on "Hang_man_1" there were "157" line of code but that line got reduced in this uplode bu "-84" lines that is becaucse i have removed the duplicate checking logic it may get added after the complition of all the function.
-The duplicate checking might only be necessary when replacing the "_" with the corresponding letter, and I still have to implement the hang man logic.
-Now one function is completed I will move on to another it will be fast in my thought.
-I am thinkinh i only have to change some of the checking logic for other level.
+Hang_man_v1.2: In this update, I made progress!
+I finally completed the logic for the "easy" level.
+In "Hang_man_v1.0," the code had 157 lines, but I managed to reduce it by 84 lines in this version.
+This was because I removed the duplicate-checking logic.
+I may add it back after completing all the functions.
+The duplicate-checking logic might only be necessary when replacing the "_" with the corresponding letter.
+I still need to implement the actual Hangman logic.
+With one function completed, I will now move on to the next one.
+I think this will be faster since I only need to tweak some of the checking logic for other levels.

-==> Hang_man_v1.3:
-                  fixed some error in the easy level function, there were some error giving code block that i have missed.
-There may be more of them if I will notice them then they will be fixed.
+Hang_man_v1.3: I fixed some errors in the "easy" level function.
+There were some problematic code blocks that I had missed earlier.
+There might still be more issues, and if I notice them, I will fix them as soon as possible.